Garfield County profile

 Current industry employment statistics are available on the Labor area summaries page.

 - Goods-producing industries in Garfield County provided around 40 jobs.
 Most of the employment in this segment was in agriculture.
 Agriculture employment keeps its regular cycle employment fluctuation with 2020 being one of the low employment years with close to 40 jobs.
-Agriculture is slated to keep changing its employment structure with innovation and automation in cultivating and harvesting of the crops.
+Agriculture is slated to keep changing its employment structure with innovation and automation in the cultivating and harvesting of crops.

 - Service-providing industries averaged 605 jobs in 2020, a decrease of 2.6 percent from 621 in 2019.
 This industry cluster is made up of multiple industries serving both population and business in the county.
 This is the major cluster that continues to provide jobs to the local community.

-- Garfield County service-providing employment is 74.8 percent in government, 19.4 percent in trade, transportation and utilities, 2.3 percent in information and financial activities and 1.8 percent in private healthcare and social assistance.
+- Garfield County service-providing employment is 69.5 percent in government, 19.0 percent in trade, transportation and utilities, 2.3 percent in information and financial activities and 1.8 percent in private health care and social assistance.

-- Government employment averaged 460 in 2019, decreased over-the-year by 2.1 percent, with main employment being in local government and second highest employment being in federal government.
+- Government employment averaged 448 in 2020, decreased over the year by 2.1 percent, with main employment being in local government and the second-highest employment being in federal government.

 For historical industry employment data, contact an economist.